 environment where your records are stored.
 Ideally, the ambient temperature should not be

 allowed to exceed 75° F, especially if the

 records are not clean and stored fully upright!

 How do I play my records?

-the fact that we both sell and collect vintage windup phonographs, Nauck's
+Given the fact that we buy and sell antique wind-up phonographs, Nauck's

 to discourage persons from experiencing the thrill of listening to vintage

 records on period equipment.
-(There’s just something magical about playing old
+(There’s just something magical about playing 78s on

 reproducers and steel needles used on vintage phonographs do wear records much